-4.9.6 Old Ice Floes
+4.9.5 Old ice floes

 Detection of old ice floes is primarily visual, because differentiation between first-year and old ice on marine radar is not possible.
 Travel through old ice can be reduced by using ice analysis charts to avoid areas of high concentrations of old-ice.
 However, mariners must watch for old ice even in areas where it is not identified on ice charts.
-Visual identification is possible up to one to two 2 nautical miles from the ship in good weather.
+Visual identification is possible up to 1 to 2 nautical miles from the vessel in good weather.
 Old ice can be distinguished from first-year ice by more rounded and weathered surface, light blue colour, higher freeboard, and a well-defined system of melt-water channels.
 Old ice is widely encountered in the Canadian Arctic, Baffin Bay, Davis and Hudson Straits, as well as the Foxe Basin, and is occasionally found in the Labrador Sea, off the north east coast of Newfoundland and on the Grand Banks.
 It is not a hazard in Cabot Strait, Gulf of St. Lawrence, Great Lakes, or the St. Lawrence River.

-4.9.7 Visibility
+4.9.6 Visibility